taraqr9/tweety/README.md

 ## Getting Started
-To get started  you can simply clone this `bigdata` repository.
+To get started  you can simply clone this `tweety` repository.

 Clone the `tweety` repository using git: